christinaread-umcu/ReproducibleCoding/README.md

 ## Use of Generative AI

-GitHub Copilot with the model Raptor mini (Preview) was used during development to suggest code improvements and assist with formatting. n-line suggestions were considered and implemented when applicable.
+GitHub Copilot with the model Raptor mini (Preview) was used during development to suggest code improvements and assist with formatting.
+In-line suggestions were considered and implemented when applicable.
 Additionally, the chat function was used ask for advice, for example:

 Could this code be made more efficient with vectorisation? ##convert binary columns to numeric values for modelling binary_columns <- c( 'family_history_with_overweight', 'FAVC', 'SMOKE', 'SCC' ) for (col in binary_columns) { survey_data[survey_data[[col]] == 'yes', col] <- '1' survey_data[survey_data[[col]] == 'no', col] <- '0' survey_data[[col]] <- as.numeric(survey_data[[col]]) }